costoffreedom/costoffreedom-book/book/collective-memory/the-uncommon-creativity-of-bassel-khartabil.md

 # The Uncommon Creativity of Bassel Khartabil

 > The people who are in real danger never leave their countries.
-They are in danger for a reason and for that they don't leave #Syria”
+They are in danger for a reason and for that they don't leave #Syria
 >
 > [@basselsafadi](https://twitter.com/basselsafadi/status/164355948582932480) on Twitter, 1/31/2012 14:34:46, one month before detention.